 Unscrew the showerhead from the handle by undoing the knurled threaded flange surrounding the perforated showerhead disk.
-If the thread is frozen, wrap a rag around the knurled section and loosen it with the channel pliers.
+If the thread is frozen, wrap a rag around the knurled section and loosen it with tongue-and-groove pliers.
 Remove the knurled nut and inspect the large rubber gasket fitted into the cavity under the flange.
 If it's cracked or hardened, you'll need to replace it.

 Screw the flexible hose fitting onto the handle and tighten the nut securely with the adjustable wrench.
 Connect the other end end of the flexible hose to the faucet the same way.
 If the unit is equipped with compression fittings, skip the Teflon tape and go to the next step.

 Insert new rubber washers into the compression fittings on both ends of the flexible hose.
 Thread the fittings onto both the faucet and showerhead.
 Tighten both fittings with an adjustable wrench, but don't damage the rubber washers by over-tightening.

 Slip a new rubber gasket into the slot under the knurled threaded flange on the showerhead.
 Thread the flange onto the shower disk and tighten the knurled nut firmly by hand.